 One of the most dog-friendly caravan parks in all of SA is the Pine Country Caravan Park in Mt Gambier.
 This caravan park is loved by dog owners for its extra dog-friendly features.

-As well as being permitted on sites year round, the caravan park is also home to two dog-friendly cabins, with up to two pets permitted in each.
-Both of the cabins have their own private fenced yard for your dogs, with the larger cabin also having an outdoor kennel.
-Plus both have dog bowls inside.
+As well as being permitted on sites year round, the caravan park is also home to three dog-friendly cabins, with up to two pets permitted in each.
+Both of the cabins have their own private fenced yard for your dogs, with the two larger cabins also having an outdoor kennel.
+Each of the cabins has a dog water bowl inside.
+The park has also just added a single fenced site for caravans.

 Best of all, all dogs staying at the park have somewhere they can run around off-leash, with the park having its own large off-leash dog park onsite.
 When making a booking, notify the reception in advance you’ll be bringing at pet.